julia-cherry/teaser/README.md

 # TEASER: Token Enhanced Spatial Modeling for Expressions Reconstruction

-This repository is the official implementation of the ICLR 2024(https://arxiv.org/abs/2502.10982) paper 3D Facial Expressions through Analysis-by-Neural Synthesis.
+This repository is the official implementation of the [ICLR 2024](https://arxiv.org/abs/2502.10982) paper TEASER: TOKEN ENHANCED SPATIAL MODELING FOR EXPRESSIONS RECONSTRUCTION.

 ## Installation
 You need to have a working version of PyTorch and Pytorch3D installed.
 We provide a `requirements.txt` file that can be used to install the necessary dependencies for a Python 3.9 setup with CUDA 11.7: